Kigali Genocide Memorial Centre Rwanda Tour

 Kigali Genocide Memorial Centre Rwanda Tour Detailed Itinerary

-Once at the museum, you can have a guide or purchase an interactive media presentation that will guide you through the Center.
+Once at the museum, you can either have a guide or purchase an interactive media presentation to guide you through the Center.
 Some of the local guides are survivors of the Genocide and therefore offer a more personal account of the events.

-The tour begins with a short film which gives you some general background information about the Genocide.
+The tour begins with a short film that provides general background information about the Genocide.
 The main piece of mind-boggling information is that over 250,000 bodies are buried at the Memorial.

-The next stop is the Museum – and it’s a very good exhibition that takes the visitor through Rwanda’s history dating back to colonial times all the way to the present.
-The captions are in Kinyarwanda, English and French.
+The next stop is the Museum – and it’s a very good exhibition that takes the visitor through Rwanda’s history, from colonial times to the present.
+The captions are in Kinyarwanda, English, and French.

-There are a lot of photographs, some of them showing drastic images, and TV screens on which you can watch testimonies of survivors.
-One could easily spend spent an hour and a half reading through a lot of text but it is definitely worth taking your time.
+There are a lot of photographs, some of them showing dramatic images, and TV screens on which you can watch survivors’ testimonies.
+One could easily spend an hour and a half reading through a lot of text, but it is definitely worth taking your time.

-It says what they were like (quiet? talkative? full of energy?), what their favorite food was, their favorite games, and what age they were at the time of death, and how they died.
+It says what they were like (quiet? talkative? full of energy?), what their favorite food was, what their favorite games were, what age they were at the time of death, and how they died.

 Photography is permitted outside but not inside.
 Refreshments are available from the Memorial Cafe.
-The cafe has a wide range of food and drinks on offer and proceeds go towards supporting the work of the memorial.
+The cafe offers a wide range of food and drinks, and proceeds go towards supporting the memorial’s work.

 Later, we transfer you back to the hotel/ residence.